A framework of partial error correction for intermediate-scale quantum computers: Results

-which is an expression analogous to Eq.~(\ref{eq:unencoded}).
-The second equality follows from three repeated applications of Eq.~(\ref{eq:unencoded}) and the third equality from the definition of $\overline{X}$.

 This result can be generalized for any code that admits transversal implementation of the logical Pauli operators, such as surface codes and color codes. \begin{theorem} Let $C$ be an $n$-qubit circuit, with noisy qubits on registers $1, \dots, n_d$ and clean qubits on registers $n_d+1, \dots, n$.
-Suppose that the clean qubits are encoded by a given QEC code, such that Clifford operations are generated by transversal gates as expressed in Eq.~(\ref{eq:transgen}) and the logical Pauli operators have weight $w$.
+Suppose that the clean qubits are encoded by a given QEC code that admits logical Pauli operators with weight $w$, as expressed in Eq.~(\ref{eq:logical_pauli}).

 Then, all Clifford operations on $C$ are generated by

 where $1 \leq i,j \leq n_d$,\quad $n_d+1 \leq a,b \leq n$ and the gate

 can be implemented using exactly $w$ physical two-qubit gates. \end{theorem} \begin{proof} All Clifford gates between noisy qubits are generated by $\langle H, S, CNOT \rangle$ and all Clifford gates restricted on clean qubits are generated by $\langle \overline{H}, \overline{S}, \overline{CNOT} \rangle$.